tejonbiker/bbedison/README.md

 The concept of  [Sparkfun Blocks](https://www.sparkfun.com/search/results?term=sparkfun+blocks) is great, but lack the access to all the pins of the Edison (else you will require several blocks).

-The Arduino board is a great way to start with intel edison, but is to big and breaks the escence of the edison, besides that, this board don't have access to all pins of the Edison.
+The Arduino board is a great way to start with Intel Edison, but is to big and breaks the esscence of the edison, besides that, this board don't have access to all the pins of the Edison.

 So, is necesary to build a very expensive PCB (with very small traces and very [small connector](http://www.adafruit.com/product/2227)) to do an advanced prototype of the Intel Edison?